 Veterans Affairs (VA) aid and attendance payments are a third-party liability.
 They do not count as income when determining eligibility, but do count in the client participation calculation.
-Enter any third-party liability that is not considered income to the member as another income source in the benefit calculation (separately from the income) on the ABC system's BCW2 screen.

 Third-party liability or other non-income sources may be included in benefit payments.
 For example, veterans' payments for aid and attendance, housebound allowance, or unusual medical expenses are included with veterans' pensions.
 These amounts should not be deposited into the trust.
 If the check containing both payments is deposited into the trust account, the trustee should remove the non-income portion of the payment and pay it to the beneficiary.